Ada-Developers-Academy/ada-CS-Fundamentals-Internship/00-intro/intro.md

 ### Resources

 - [Post-Classroom CS Fundamentals Site](https://sites.google.com/adadevelopersacademy.org/post-classroom/unit-4/cs-fundamentals?authuser=1)
+    - This site has access to resources such as:
+        - Classroom & Live Session Recordings
+        - Classroom, Office Hours, & Events calendars
+        - Graduation Goals & a Study Plan template
+        - CS Fun Team & Contact Information
 - [PSE Feedback Request Form](https://form.asana.com/?k=s_JorjEM5mBvzcDtfw8yJg&d=181459410160484)
     - Please be aware grading is subject to the availability of instructor capacity.
 We will make every effort to evaluate your PSE within one week of receiving your completed form.
+    - Given limited instructor capacity, we ask that you first attend review sessions which will include a debrief of the topic's PSE *before* requesting feedback.
+As always, if you are unable to attend the review session live, you are welcome to review the session recording.
     - Please submit one form per assignment.